LibraryCarpentry/lc-git/index.md

 ---
 #### What We Will Try to Do

 **Begin** to understand and use Git/Github.
 You will not be an expert by the end of the class.
 You will probably not even feel very comfortable using Git.
 This is okay.
-We want to make a start but, like any skill, using Git takes practice.
+We want to make a start but, as with any skill, using Git takes practice.

 #### Be Excellent to Each Other